martinkearn/Cognitive-Samples/README.md

 Samples are generally organised as follows API > Function > Language.

 Samples are deliberatley kept as simple and clear as possible.

+The Recommendations sample has been moved to its own repo: https://github.com/martinkearn/Book-Recommendations